floragunncom/search-guard-docs/configuration.md

 Possible vales for `type` are:

 * noop
  * This means that no authentication against a backend system is performed.
 This setting only makes sense if the HTTP authenticator already authenticated the user, or if the request carries some credentials that are implicitely trusted.
 The former is true if you choose Kerberos as HTTP authentication type, the latter is true if you choose Proxy as HTTP authentication type.
-Note that while it would theoretically be possible to validate an already Kerberos-authenticated user a second time against an LDAP server, this scenario is probably not a real-word use-case.
 * internal
  * Use the users and roles defined in `sg_internal_users` for authentication.
 This requires you to specify users and roles in the file `sg_internal_users.yml`, and load them into Search Guard by using the `sgadmin` command line tool.
 * ldap